-- DC Power is the main DC input that accepts 5V power. - Power Button alerts the processor to initiate the power down sequence. - 10/100 Ethernet is the connection to the LAN. - Serial Debug is the serial debug port. - USB Client is a miniUSB connection to a PC that can also power the board. - BOOT switch can be used to force a boot from the SD card. - There are four blue LEDS that can be used by the user. - Reset Button allows the user to reset the processor. - uSD slot is where a uSD card can be installed. - microHDMI connector is where the display is connected to. - USB Host can be connected different USB interfaces such as Wi-Fi, BT, Keyboard, etc.
+- DC Power is the main DC input that accepts 5V power. - Power Button alerts the processor to initiate the power down sequence. - 10/100 Ethernet is the connection to the LAN. - Serial Debug is the serial debug port. - USB Client is a miniUSB connection to a PC that can also power the board. - BOOT switch can be used to force a boot from the microSD card if the power is cycled on the board, removing power and reapplying the power to the board. - There are four blue LEDS that can be used by the user. - Reset Button allows the user to reset the processor. - microSD slot is where a microSD card can be installed. - microHDMI connector is where the display is connected to. - USB Host can be connected different USB interfaces such as Wi-Fi, BT, Keyboard, etc.